 The Splunk integration provides DivvyCloud the ability to send notification messages to your Splunk indexes, and is compatible with all DivvyCloud resources.
-As an example, you can send high priority security alerts when noncompliant Security Group rules are provisioned such as SSH open to the world.
+As an example, you can send high priority security alerts when noncompliant Security Group rules are provisioned, such as SSH open to the world.

-The Port specification refers to the Management Port of your Splunk instance.
-The default value is 8089.
-The HTTPS Scheme specification refers to the protocol used to communicate with your Splunk instance.
+5) The protocol (or scheme) - The HTTPS Scheme specification refers to the protocol used to communicate with your Splunk instance.
 HTTPS/SSL is enabled by default in Splunk, but verify this is the case with your own Splunk instance.

-Once this is done you can now leverage the DivvyCloud Splunk action within your Bot configurations.
-As you can see from the image below, you can specify the index you’d like the events to go to, and message sent for each event.
+After successfully setting up Splunk, you can now use the DivvyCloud Splunk action within your Bot configurations.
+In the example shown below, you can specify the Splunk index where you’d like the events to go, as well as the message sent for each event.